-Methods for Writing Time-Dependent Operators
+Time-Dependent Operators

 In the previous examples of quantum evolution, we assumed that the systems under consideration were described by time-independent Hamiltonians.
 However, many systems have explicit time dependence in either the Hamiltonian, or the collapse operators describing coupling to the environment, and sometimes both components might depend on time.
-The time-evolutions solvers qutip.mesolve, qutip.mesolve, qutip.sesolve, $qutip.bloch_redfield.brmesolve$ qutip.stochastic.sesolve, qutip.stochastic.sesolve, qutip.stochastic.sesolve, qutip.stochastic.sesolve, and $qutip.stochastic.photocurrent_mesolve$ are all capable of handling time-dependent Hamiltonians and collapse terms.
-There are, in general, three different ways to implement time-dependent problems in QuTiP:
+The time-evolutions solvers such as sesolve, brmesolve, etc. are all capable of handling time-dependent Hamiltonians and collapse terms.
+QuTiP use QobjEvo to represent time-dependent quantum operators.
+There are three different ways to build a QobjEvo: :